leewillis77/wp-wpdotorg-embed/README.md

-wp-wpdotorg-embed
+WordPress WP.ORG plugin embed
 =================

-WordPress WP.ORG plugin embed
+A WordPress plugin that allows you to embed realtime information about plugins from WordPress.org into posts and pages simply by pasting in the URL to the plugin into your post.